andrewretherford/portfolio/pseudocode.md

 ## HTML

-- three separate pages or all same page?
- - build on one page first for testing

 ### home page
 <!-- - nav container for menu elements -->
 <!-- - div container for center three elements -->